What Does Contingent Mean in Real Estate?

 Appraisal contingency: An appraisal contingency generally is put in place for a buyer to ensure they aren’t overpaying for a property.
 If the home does not appraise for the same dollar amount that the sellers are asking for, the buyer can either request a lower price, ask the seller to pay the difference in cash, or step away from the deal altogether.
 There are many ways to negotiate in real estate.

 Home inspection contingency: If the home inspection comes back with several issues such as roofing problems, plumbing issues, structural problems, electrical deficiencies, and other significant problems, the buyer can place a contingency that those issues be fixed.
-Alternatively, they can also request that the price is lowered.
+Alternatively, they can also request that the price be lowered.
 If the problems are not fixed or the price is not reduced, the buyer will have the option to step away from the deal.
 There are many ways to negotiate the deal after the home has been inspected.

 Additional inspection clauses: There are other potential inspections the buyer may request, including radon testing, well water testing, checking for mold, and testing for the presence of lead paint.